josemiguel/hive-metastore-standalone/README.md

 ## Requirements and Installation

+thrift auto-generated files
+- the generated files are already in the repo, but if you need to generated again, there is a dockerfile to compile the thrift files

 S3 pre-configuration

 - Create a bucket for your warehouse, metadata of your databases, tables will be created in this bucket